ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 5. Apply for a Job
     - A Candidate clicks "Apply" on a job, uploads their resume, and submits.
 The apply button changes to applied.

-Instructions: Continue from Resume Upload Success and observe that upon pressing submit, the "Apply" button changes to "Applied".
+Instructions: Continue from Resume Upload Success and observe that upon pressing submit, the "Apply" button changes to "Applied" and the "Save" button changes to "Unsave".

 6. View Application Status
     - A Candidate checks "My Applications" and sees their status: "Pending," "Accepted".